Dedan Kimathi: Mau Mau movement

-Around 1947 or 1948, whilst working in Ol Kalou, Kimathi came into contact with members of the Kenya African Union (KAU).
+Around 1947 or 1948, while working in Ol Kalou, Kĩmathi came into contact with members of the Kenya African Union (KAU).
 By 1950 he had become secretary to the KAU branch at Ol Kalou, which was controlled by militant supporters of the Mau Mau cause.
-The Mau Mau began as the Land and Freedom Army (KLFA), a militant Kikuyu, Embu and Meru army which sought to reclaim land, which the British settlers had gradually stripped away from them.
+The Mau Mau began as the Kenya Land and Freedom Army (KLFA), a militant Kikuyu, Embu and Meru army which sought to reclaim land, which the British settlers had gradually stripped away from them.
 As the group's influence and membership widened it became a major threat to the colonial government.

-Upon taking the oath of the Mau Mau, Kimathi in 1951 joined the Forty Group, the militant wing of the defunct Kikuyu Central Association.
-As branch secretary, Kimathi presided over oath-taking.
+Upon taking the oath of the Mau Mau, Kĩmathi in 1951 joined the Forty Group, the militant wing of the defunct Kikuyu Central Association.
+As branch secretary, Kĩmathi presided over oath-taking.
 He believed in compelling fellow Kikuyu by way of oath to bring solidarity to the independence movement.
 To achieve this he administered beatings and carried a double-barrelled shotgun.
 His activities with the group made him a target of the colonial government, and he was briefly arrested that same year but escaped with the help of local police.
 This marked the beginning of his involvement in the uprising, and he formed the Kenya Defence Council to co-ordinate all forest fighters in 1953.